phel-lang/phel-lang.org/content/documentation/in-the-wild.md

 weight = 120
 +++

 This page contains a list of libraries and projects that use Phel.
-If you want to add your project/library to this page please create a Pull Request on Github.
+If you want to add your project/library to this page please create a Pull Request on GitHub.

 ## Libraries